PaulioRandall/firefly-go/spec/firefly-v2-didactylos.md

 (5 - 1) + (2 * 2)
 ```

 This scroll demonstrates type conversion.
 The output of the second statement will be `2.5`.
 If `x` was not converted to a float then a compile error would occur as there is no implicit type conversion, not even between integers and floats.
-This was a long and hard decision, but I decided that forcing explicit type conversions avoided subtly wrong output errors.
-This decision was greatly influenced by reading the discussions on type conversions in Go.
-Adding a `.0` to the end of any literal integer is the same as using the `float` type conversion and is the recommended way of specifying floats.
-Type conversions are more for named values such as `x`.

 ```
 x := 5